 Decades later on December 26, 1941, less than a month after the attack at Pearl Harbor plunged the United States into World War II, President Franklin D. Roosevelt and Congress passed a law declaring the fourth Thursday of November as Thanksgiving Day, where it remains to this day.
 The slight shift from the last to the fourth Thursday in November was in part for economic reasons, since it sometimes lengthens the Christmas shopping season.

+While Lincoln and Roosevelt both had pragmatic reasons to establish Thanksgiving as a holiday, it was Lincoln that made the spiritual connection.
 Following is the text of Abraham Lincoln’s Thanksgiving Proclamation, which may have been actually written by his secretary of State, William Seward.
 (From the Lincoln papers in the Library of America series, Volume II, pp. 520-521)

 The year that is drawing towards its close, has been filled with the blessings of fruitful fields and healthful skies.
 To these bounties, which are so constantly enjoyed that we are prone to forget the source from which they come, others have been added, which are of so extraordinary a nature, that they cannot fail to penetrate and soften even the heart which is habitually insensible to the ever watchful providence of Almighty God.